vmware-archive/spring-boot-data-rest-demo/README.md

   List<Greeting> findByText(@Param("text") String text);
 ```

-1. Go to the GreetingConfig class and add the following to the part where you create records:
+2. Go to the GreetingConfig class and add the following to the part where you create records:

 ```java
       gr.save(new Greeting("Hello"));
 ```

+This will add a new record with the same value so we can search and find 2 entries.

-Restart the application and browse to the URL: http://localhost:8080/greetings/search
+3. Restart the application and browse to the URL: http://localhost:8080/greetings/search

 Notice the format that it gives you to search.
 You can now find the two records you entered that have the value Hello with a URL like this: